chieffoley/public/_posts/2025-08-19-switzerland-day-3.md

 ![35](/images/2025-08-19-switzerland-day-3/switzerland-day-3-35.jpg)
 _&nbsp; <a href='{% link photo_info/pi-2025-08-19-switzerland-day-3-35.md %}'><i class='fa fa-info-circle' style='font-size: 0.73em;'></i></a>_

-Yeah, this place is big, real big, and its impossible to understand the enormity of it from a photograph.
+Yeah, this place is big, real big, and it is impossible to understand the enormity of it from a photograph.
 It is truly awesome.

 We ate lunch at the restaurant at the peak, best salad ever, and then headed down, taking a cable car to Birg.
 We stopped there to do the thrill walk, where you walk along the edge of the mountain on a mesh grate.